ring-team/KarstNSim_Public/config_reference.md

 - `sinks: <path>` — **Type**: `path` (point set with mandatory "Index" and "Order" properties)
 - `use_sinks_radius: <bool>` — **Type**: `bool` (read per-sink radius from properties if true)
-- `springs: <path>` — **Type**: `path` (point set with mandatory "Index" property)
+- `springs: <path>` — **Type**: `path` (point set with mandatory "Index" and "Surfindex" properties)
 - `use_springs_radius: <bool>` — **Type**: `bool`
 **Behavior**: Define inlet(s) and outlet(s).
 Inlets MUST be associated with two properties: Index, which allows to pair them in the connectivity matrix with springs, and Order, which controls the order of iteration of sinks (order 1 first, then 2 etc.).
-Sinks of the same order are iterated in a random order within their group.
-Springs must be associated with an Index property, to pair them with inlets in the connectivity matrix.
+Sinks of the same order are iterated in a random order within that group.
+Springs must be associated with an Index property, to pair them with inlets in the connectivity matrix, and with a Surfindex property which links each spring to its watertable (watertable file names end with a number ; that number is their index).
 Radii can be optionally read per point when the respective `use_*_radius` flag is true.
 These radii will be used as observation data to constrain the conduit size simulation.

 ### Outlet selection for ambiguous links
 - `allow_single_outlet_connection: <bool>` — **Type**: `bool`